niceume/statsailr/README.md

 Briefly speaking,

-1. Rowwise dataset manipulation
+1. Row by row dataset processing
-    + Varables correspond to column names.
+    + Variable names correspond to column names.
 2. Simplified available types
-    + Int, Double and String(=Characters) are basic types, that can be used in DataSailr script and also those values can be assigned to column value (of dataset).
+    + Int, Double and String are basic types, that can be used in DataSailr script and also those values can be assigned to data sets.
-    + Regular expression and boolean are not assigned to dataset.
-They can be held by variables, but do not modify dataset.
+    + Regular expression and Boolean do not affect dataset.
         + Regular expression is used for if condition and extracting substrings.
         + Boolean is internal type that is used for if condition.
-3. Assignment operator (=) creates new column with the column name same as the variable left-hand-side(LHS) of assignment operator.
+3. Assignment operator (=) creates new column or updates the existing column with the same column name as the variable left-hand-side of assignment operator.
     + If the variable already exits, the column is updated.
-    + Exceptions are assigning regular expressions and boolen, which do not modify dataset.
-Variables pointing to those objects are only used in the script.
+    + Exceptions are assigning Regular Expressions, which do not modify dataset.
+This is used to reuse them at different lines of code.
-4. Control flow can be done using if-(else if)-(else) statement.
+4. If-else statement is the only control flow statement.
-    + Condition part needs parentheses (), and statement part require curly braces.
 5. Arithmetic operators
 6. Built-in functions
     + Mainly used to manipulate strings.
-7. Regular expression
+7. Regular Expression
 8. UTF-8
-    + Use UTF-8 for script and dataset.
-It is highly recommended that dataset should be saved using UTF-8 beforehand.
+    + It is highly recommended t use UTF-8 for script and dataset.
+Data set needs to be saved in UTF-8 beforehand.
 9. push!() and discard!() built-in functions
     + push!() can create multiple rows from current row.
     + discard!() can filter out specific rows by being used with if statements.